-Figure B2b.
-Percentage of marine fish (quota) stocks of UK interest with biomass at levels that maintain full reproductive capacity, 1990 to 2017.
+Figure B2b Percentage of marine fish (quota) stocks of UK interest with biomass at levels that maintain full reproductive capacity, 1990 to 2018.

 - 1. Based on 57 stocks for which data are available, derived from stock assessment reports. - 2.
-The data series has been updated to 2017 and are different to the previous publication.
-When new stock assessment data are incorporated into the model to compile this time series, all data are subject to minor revisions.
+The list of stocks used within the indicator was expanded in 2017, so publications of the indicator using data prior to 2017 are not directly comparable.
+Note that Defra first published this indicator using the expanded list of stocks in 2019. - The 2020 publication is not directly comparable with the previous publication: As data are added to time-series and stock assessment models are refit, small changes can occur in past estimates even if the model structure is not itself revised. - Source: Centre for Environment, Fisheries and Aquaculture Science; International Council for the Exploration of the Sea.

-Source: Centre for Environment, Fisheries and Aquaculture Science; International Council for the Exploration of the Sea.
+Assessment of change in stocks harvested sustainably and at full reproductive capacity

-Assessment of change in stocks harvested sustainably and at full reproductive capacity Long term Short term Latest year Percentage of marine fish stocks harvested sustainably ⊘ 1990-2017 2012-2017 Decreased (2017) Biomass of marine fish stocks at full reproductive capacity ⊘ 1990-2017 2012-2017 Increased (2017)
+Long term Short term Latest year Percentage of fish stocks harvested sustainably ✓ 1990-2018 ✓ 2013-2018 Increased (2018) Biomass of stocks at full reproductive capacity ✓ 1990-2018 ✓ 2013-2018 No change (2018)

 Note: Long and short-term assessments are based on a 3% rule of thumb.
-Where possible, the base years for these assessments use a 3-year average.
+The base years for these assessments use a 3-year average.
 See Assessing Indicators.